-An example of the extent to which timing of nutritional treatment can affect fatness is shown in the following table (Figure 3a-4, data summarised by Carstens, 1995).
+An example of the extent to which timing of nutritional treatment can affect fatness is shown in the Table 1.
 Cattle light for their age do not always do better in a feedlot.
 Cattle held back early grow no better, and may grow worse, than well-grown cattle and may become fatter earlier.
 Moreover, cattle held back later grow better than well-grown cattle during finishing and are leaner.